mgoessen/tails-workshop/tails.md

  }
 geometry: margin=3cm
 # If you reuse this document, feel free or better, PLEASE replace our name and URL in the header.
 # We don't want to receive mails from your students ;).
-Keep last paragraph will be enough for attribution.
+Keeping last paragraph or just one line somewhere will be enough for attribution.
 ---

 # Introduction